 The Benefits of Magnesium

 Magnesium (Mg) is the second-most abundant cation (positively charged ion) in human cellular systems.
 Magnesium is involved in nearly every biological process and has an innumerable amount of health benefits, which include inflammatory response, immune system health, heart health, muscle contraction, bone health, and enhances sleep.
-Magnesium deficiency is one the leading nutrient deficiencies in adults, with over 80% being deficient in this vital supplement.
+Magnesium deficiency is one of the leading nutrient deficiencies in adults, with over 80% being deficient in this vital supplement.
 If you’re a high performing athlete, or you play disc golf on the weekends, adding some Mg into your diet can never hurt.

-Magnesium As A Sleep Aid
+Magnesium Benefits Sleep

 Sleep is one of the most overlooked components of a healthy functioning biological system.
 And with our muscles constantly being in active recovery, sleep is extremely crucial for the muscle building repair process.
-When 46 subjects were administered 500 mg of Magnesium, or a placebo in a double-blind randomized controlled trial, over a period of 8 weeks, researchers found a significant improvement in, sleep efficiency, sleep time and sleep quality in the Magnesium administered group.
-1 Therefore, if you’re not getting enough sleep, supplementing with a ZMA might be exactly what you need to get a full eight hours of uninterrupted sleep and a good nights rest.
+When 46 subjects were administered 500 mg of Magnesium, or a placebo in a double-blind randomized controlled trial, over a period of 8 weeks, researchers found a significant improvement in, sleep efficiency, sleep time and sleep quality in the Magnesium administered group [R].
+Therefore, if you’re not getting enough sleep, supplementing with a ZMA might be exactly what you need to get a full eight hours of uninterrupted sleep and a good nights rest.

 Food Sources Of Magnesium